jgoppert/auav_2022_sample/README.md

 # AUAV 2022 Sample

-This is a demonstration of how to use PX4 avoidance on Ubuntu 20.04 and ROS noetic for the IEEE Autonomous UAS 2022 competition.
+This is a sample PX4 based quadrotor path planning framework based on Ubuntu 20.04 and ROS noetic for the IEEE Autonomous UAS 2022 competition.

 You will need to install xterm and the standard PX4/gazebo requirements.
 ```bash